Wireless power transfer: Microwaves

 Power transmission via radio waves can be made more directional, allowing longer-distance power beaming, with shorter wavelengths of electromagnetic radiation, typically in the microwave range.
 A rectenna may be used to convert the microwave energy back into electricity.
 Rectenna conversion efficiencies exceeding 95% have been realized.
 Power beaming using microwaves has been proposed for the transmission of energy from orbiting solar power satellites to Earth and the beaming of power to spacecraft leaving orbit has been considered.

 Power beaming by microwaves has the difficulty that, for most space applications, the required aperture sizes are very large due to diffraction limiting antenna directionality.
 For example, the 1978 NASA study of solar power satellites required a 1 km transmitting antenna and a 10 km receiving rectenna for a microwave beam at 2.45 GHz.
 These sizes can be somewhat decreased by using shorter wavelengths, although short wavelengths may have difficulties with atmospheric absorption and beam blockage by rain or water droplets.
 Because of the "thinned-array curse", it is not possible to make a narrower beam by combining the beams of several smaller satellites.

 For earthbound applications, a large-area 10 km diameter receiving array allows large total power levels to be used while operating at the low power density suggested for human electromagnetic exposure safety.
 A human safe power density of 1 mW/cm^{2} distributed across a 10 km diameter area corresponds to 750 megawatts total power level.
 This is the power level found in many modern electric power plants.
-For comparison, a solar PV farm of similar size might easily exceed 10,000 megawatts (rounded) at best conditions during daytime.
+For comparison, a solar PV farm of similar size might easily exceed 10,000 megawatts at best conditions during daytime.

 Following World War II, which saw the development of high-power microwave emitters known as cavity magnetrons, the idea of using microwaves to transfer power was researched.
 By 1964, a miniature helicopter propelled by microwave power had been demonstrated.